Rajashree-Rajagopal/Rajashree-Rajagopal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there 👋, I'm Rajashree Rajagopal!
+# Hi there 👋, I'm Rajashree!

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in data science and machine learning.
-Here you'll find some of my projects and contributions.
+I'm a data professional with a blend of technical and analytical skills focused on leveraging data and models to identify patterns, automate processes, and deliver impactful insights.

+- 🔭 I’m currently working on building my Data Analysis projects and portfolio
 ## 🧰 Tech ToolBox:

 - **Languages:** Python, JavaScript, Java, C++